Acting Games | Drama Exercises and Games for Kids and Adults

 3. Then say freeze at an appropriate moment.

-5. Let the improvsiation run for around 30 seconds then say freeze when the students are in an interesting position.
+5. Let the scene run for around 30 seconds, then say freeze when the physical shape is something interesting or unexpected.

-6. A new person from the group then goes into the circle and tags out the one who has been in the longest.
+6. A new person from the group then goes into the circle, tagging out the person who has been in the longest.
+They take up the exact same position of the person they’ve subbed in for and start a totally new scene.

-Tip: encourage your students to be creative and not just to aim at cheap/easy comedy.
-There is no reason why improvisation can’t be serious or even moving.
+Tip: Encourage participants to be creative and not just to aim at cheap/easy comedy.
+There is no reason why improvisation can’t be serious—even moving.
 A no guns/violence/death rule is often helpful.

 Space Jump